-Nitrous oxide emissions are exogenous, specified in Table N2O.
+Nitrous oxide emissions are exogenous, specified in Table N2O (emissions for the years 2301-3000 are equal to emissions in the year 2300).
 There is a single scenario only, based on IS92a (Leggett et al., 1992).
 The costs of emission reduction are quadratic.
 Table OC specifies the parameters, which are calibrated to USEPA (2003).

 3.4.
-Sulfurhexafluoride (SF6)
+Sulfurhexafluoride (SF_6)

-SF6 emissions are linear in GDP and GDP per capita.
+SF_6 emissions are linear in GDP and GDP per capita.
 Table SF6 gives the parameters.
 The numbers for 1990 and 1995 are estimated from IEA data (http://data.iea.org/ieastore/product.asp?dept_id=101&pf_id=305).
-There is no option to reduce SF6 emissions.
+There is no option to reduce SF_6 emissions.

 3.5.
-Sulphur dioxide (SO2)
+Sulphur dioxide (SO_2)

 Sulphur dioxide emissions follow grow with population (elasticity 0.33), fall with per capita income (elasticity 0.45), and fall with the sum of energy efficiency improvements and decarbonisation (elasticity 1.02).
 The parameters are estimated on the IMAGE scenarios (IMAGE Team, 2001).
-There is no option to reduce SO2 emissions.
+There is no option to reduce SO_2 emissions.